andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/what-is-delegation-a-swift-developers-guide.md

 ### Wrapping up

 With delegation being such a heavily utilized strategy for organizing an iOS application's logic, understanding what it is becomes key concern.
-In this article we unpacked the terms &#8220;design pattern&#8221; and &#8220;delegation&#8221; to get a grasp of why those words were chosen to describe the strategy.
+In this article we unpacked the terms "design pattern&#8221; and "delegation&#8221; to get a grasp of why those words were chosen to describe the strategy.
 Finally, we looked at how the delegation pattern is used in practice, observing that two common use-cases for delegation: class-to-class communication and customization.

 <a name="related" class="jump-target"></a>